cnvery/HandCycleAndroid/README.md

 ## Getting Started

-This is a mobile app developed for project name "[Development of low cost upper and lower extremities rehabilitation system with interactive feedback for children with movement disorders](https://ieeexplore.ieee.org/document/7843556/)", which capable of communicating with Firebase host and Arduino board via Bluetooth communication.
+This is a mobile app developed for project name "[Development of low cost upper and lower extremities rehabilitation system with interactive feedback for children with movement disorders](https://ieeexplore.ieee.org/document/7843556/)", which capable of communicating with [Firebase](https://firebase.google.com/) host and [Arduino](https://www.arduino.cc/) board via Bluetooth communication.
+This project is developed altogether with a website (Repository: [HandCycleWeb](https://github.com/jerrychong25/HandCycleWeb)).

 ## Deployment